fmatthew5876/stdcxx-align/proposal/draft.md

 The proposal is composed entirely of free functions.
 The proposed functions are added to the `<memory>` header.
-No new headers are introduced and the implementations of these functions on common platforms are trivial.
+No new headers are introduced and the implementations of these functions on common modern platforms are trivial.

 Motivation
 ================